-Once you’ve collected your data, you can make an educated decision as to whether it’s worth your time to stay with the group or not.
+Once you’ve collected your data, you can make an educated decision.

 Remember, you don’t have to stay in one place wasting your time with something that is a complete waste of your time.
 In fact, the sooner you come to realize this, the better!

 Be honest with yourself.
 How do you feel about this time waster in your schedule?

 Is this meeting/appointment/activity/event/relationship something that will truly change yourself for the better?